 It would be nice to think that we may be able to celebrate a service here, possibly in the roofed but otherwise open-air building which was put up for the visit of Pope John Paul II in the 1970s.
 We will seek permission for this in due course.

 The site also features a visitor’s centre and a shop.
-We could buy some snacks for lunch at Shannonbridge and maybe also pay a short visit to the two Romanian Orthodox sisters, in their nearby newly established Monastery of the Life-Giving Spring before heading coast-wards again.
+We could buy some snacks for lunch at Shannonbridge and possibly also pay a short visit to the two Romanian Orthodox sisters, in their nearby newly established Monastery of the Life-Giving Spring before heading coast-wards again.

 The Riverside Hotel is booked including breakfast for 10 twin bedrooms, five of which boast “river view” and of course one bedroom for Vladyka.
 The hotel has its own restaurant, but the centre of Sligo is also only a 2-minute walk away offering shops, restaurants and bars – also some with traditional Irish music.